 Italy has recently mandated schools to incorporate 33 hours of climate change-related curriculum annually.
 Students globally are marching against climate change during Fridays for Future protests.
 And, according to an NPR/Ipsos poll, more than 80% of U.S. parents support teaching climate change in school.

 Should Climate Change Be Taught In School?

-Will this result in a "climatarian" diet where consumers start making food choices not based on food preferences or values but instead based on carbon footprint and lower environmental impact?
+"climatarian" diet where consumers start making food choices not based on food preferences or values but instead based on carbon footprint and lower environmental impact?